 Biden and Harris name 5 inaugural committee co-chairs, with Rep. James Clyburn at the helm

-CBS News can report exclusively that the Biden Presidential Inaugural Committee (PIC) will have five new co-chairs as of Monday, led by House Majority Whip and South Carolina Rep. James Clyburn.
+CBS News can report exclusively that the Biden Presidential Inaugural Committee (PIC) will have five new co-chairs as of Monday, led by House Majority Whip and South Carolina Representative James Clyburn.

-The group also includes Michigan Governor Gretchen Whitmer, Los Angeles Mayor Eric Garcetti, Delaware Rep. Lisa Blunt Rochester and Louisiana Rep. Cedric Richmond, who was also recently named as a White House senior advisor and Director of the Office of Public Engagement.
+The group also includes Michigan Governor Gretchen Whitmer, Los Angeles Mayor Eric Garcetti, Delaware Representative Lisa Blunt Rochester and Louisiana Representative Cedric Richmond, who was also recently named as a White House senior advisor and director of the Office of Public Engagement.
 The quartet previously served as co-chairs for the Biden campaign.

 "Kamala and I are honored and grateful to these leaders for joining our inaugural committee as co-chairs and helping to organize a safe inauguration for all Americans," said Mr. Biden.
 "These leaders reflect the strength, spirit, and diversity of America and have always held a steadfast commitment to restoring the soul of the nation, building back the middle class, and unifying the country."